box-project/box/doc/requirement-checker.md

 Box will retrieve all the (non-dev) requirements including the ones of the dependencies if there is any.
 When a `composer.lock` file is present, it will take the information from it.
-If not found, it will fallback on the `composer.json` but that it will not be able to retrieve any information regarding the dependencies requirements in this case.
+If not found, it will fallback on the `composer.json` but that it will not be able to retrieve any information regarding the dependencies' requirements in this case.

 This behaviour can be forcefully enabled or disabled via the [check requirements] setting.